smford/eeh-esp32-rfid/README.md

 ## Nice to have
 - Change from LiquidCrystal_I2C.h to LiquidCrystalIO.h
 - Rather than lcdi2cadderss being an int, convert to a string ("0x27" for example) to allow easier configuration
+- make lcdPrint() adaptable for varying sizes of display (autoscroll perhaps)
 - Cleanup the OTA webpage
 - Allow all settings to be updated via web admin
 - Allow flashing from default firmware, and then configuration via web admin